 The industry faces many global challenges, whether it's making our buildings more energy efficient and resilient to climate change, or become more efficient in the construction of low-carbon homes.

 BRE Innovation Parks feature some of the world’s most sustainable buildings and landscapes plus hundreds of low carbon products, materials and technologies.
+The role of the Innovation Parks is to inform the industry and policy makers on the viability of construction innovations that can deliver improved performance and true sustainability within the built environment.

 Our aim is to push forward the boundaries of knowledge and practice by testing and showcasing innovations.
 We want to help educate stakeholders, form collaborations and drive change across the built environment.